island-is/handbook/technical-overview/technical-direction.md

 Teams should implement solutions as standalone frontend applications, e.g. single-page applications (SPA) or mobile applications, and integrate them with backend services through API interfaces.

-Having a clear separation between frontend and backend allows us to implement user interfaces (UI) that behave like applications with richer and faster user experience (UX).
+Having a clear separation between frontend and backend allows us to implement User Interfaces (UI) that behave like applications with richer and faster User Experience (UX).
 It also reduces coupling and scales up development, creating reusable backend services that support more varied presentation through different frontend applications.

 #### Shared code